prometheus/prometheus/docs/querying/basics.md

 * `ms` - milliseconds
 * `s` - seconds
-* `m` - minutes
+* `m` - minutes - assuming a minute always has 60s<sup>1</sup>
 * `h` - hours
-* `d` - days - assuming a day has 24h
+* `d` - days - assuming a day always has 24h
-* `w` - weeks - assuming a week has 7d
+* `w` - weeks - assuming a week always has 7d
-* `y` - years - assuming a year has 365d
+* `y` - years - assuming a year always has 365d<sup>1</sup>

+<sup>1</sup> For days in a year, the leap day is ignored, and conversely, for a minute, a leap second is ignored.

 Time durations can be combined by concatenation.
 Units must be ordered from the longest to the shortest.
-A given unit must only appear once in the time duration.
+A given unit must only appear once in a time duration.

 Here are some examples of valid time durations: